aquesidilly/Movie-App/readme.md

 A site logo will be displayed on the main navigation menu.
 This should be displayed on all webpages.

-The Website title will be displated as a h1 element on the home page and a detailed description of the site will be displayed on the Home page so that is evident of the websites purpose as soon as the user visits the site.
+The Movie-App title be displated as a h1 element on the home page and a detailed description of the site will be displayed on the Home page so that is evident of the movie-app's purpose as soon as the user visits the app.

 User Story:

-As a user, I want to easily navigate the site so that I can find content quickly with ease.
+As a user, I want to easily navigate the site so that I can find movies quickly with ease.

 Acceptance Criteria: